-Each fellow who also participates in the Summer Internship Program in Research for Graduate Students receives the following:
+Selected fellow must participate in the Summer RMS Internship Program in Research for Graduate Students.

 At the time of application, candidates must be enrolled in a doctoral program, have completed all the coursework toward the doctorate, and be at the dissertation stage of their program.
 Dissertation topics in the areas of psychometrics, statistics, educational measurement or quantitative methods will be given priority.
 At the time of application, candidates will be asked to provide a statement describing any additional financial assistance such as assistantship or grant commitment that he/she will have during the fellowship period.

 - Strength of the applicant's academic credentials.
 Applicants need to demonstrate superior academic ability and achievement, as well as exceptional promise in the field of measurement, psychometrics or statistics.

 - Suitability and the technical strength of the proposed research project.
 The project must relate to research currently under way at ETS.
 The preferred arrangement is that the proposed project be the applicant's doctoral thesis and that the applicant is not receiving alternative funding for this work.
 Non-dissertation projects may be considered provided that the applicant is doing significant independent work.

 Submit all application materials via email with PDF attachments.